kmzbrnoI/mtbbus-protocol/commands.md

     module physically on the bus.
   - Blue LED should be flashing in interval *300 ms on, 200 ms off* while beacon is on.
+* Command type: for specific module or broadcast.
 * Command Code byte: `0x05`.
 * Standard abbreviation: `BEACON`.
 * N.o. data bytes: 1.